shanemiller89/json-server-deploy-azure/README.md

 https://docs.microsoft.com/en-us/azure/app-service/app-service-deployment-credentials

 Your JSON server should be up and running.
 The URL of your app is located in your dashboard under App Service, then select your app.
-Copy and paste the URL and replace with your localhost URL in your fetch callls.
+Copy and paste the URL and replace with your localhost URL in your fetch calls.

+***Note***: If you are using a service like Heroku, make sure your URL starts with https:// not http://.
+This is a work around and not a true fix.
+JSON server should only be used for testing purposes on a small scale deployment.
+Not a full scale deployment.